xplodwild/realmdefensecheat/README.md

 User-Agent by using the --useragent option.
 * Despite this, I'm not responsible if anything happens to your profile (get banned, or anything).
 Just don't give yourself too many gems too quicky I guess.
-If anything ever goes wrong, the tool will soon be able to backup and restore a full game save to a different account, so that if you get banned, you can recover your progress on a new account.
+If anything ever goes wrong, keep your backup file safe (you did one, right?) and open an issue so that I can investigate.
+Generally, errors happen when new fields were added that aren't saved by the cheat.
+Once added, you will be able to restore your save and continue.
-* Yes, you can modify the dat arandom people.
+* Yes, you can modify the data of random people.
 Just take their user IDs from Facebook events comments.
 * If anyone wants to complete the api.go file with some fields descriptions, feel free.